Olivier salad

-In Russia and other post-Soviet states, as well as in Russophone communities worldwide, the salad has become one of the main dishes on zakuski tables served during New Year's Eve ("Novy God") celebrations.
+In Russia and other post-Soviet states, as well as in Russophone communities worldwide, the salad has become one of the main dishes on zakuski tables served during New Year's Eve (Novy God) celebrations.
+In Poland, it is commonly served at Christmas and Easter.

+Name

+In many countries, the dish is commonly referred to as Russian salad or Stolichny salad.
+In Iran, it is referred to as سالاد اولیویه and is more commonly made with eggs and chicken.
+In a few Scandinavian countries (Denmark and Norway), it is called italiensk salat (Italian salad, to acknowledge the popularity of this dish in Northern Italy—where, however, the common name is insalata russa), and in Dutch, it is called huzarensalade (hussars' salad).
+In former Yugoslav countries, it is called руска салата (Russian salad).
+Francuska salata (French salad) is a similar dish.
+In Romania, it is known as salata (de) boeuf, which means "beef salad" in French.
+In France, it is referred to as macédoine de légumes, whereas the Polish version, in which there's usually no meat, is simply known as sałatka jarzynowa, or "vegetable salad".

 History

-The original version of the salad was invented in the 1860s by a cook of Belgian origin, Lucien Olivier, the chef of the Hermitage, one of Moscow's most celebrated restaurants.
-Olivier's salad quickly became immensely popular with Hermitage regulars, and became the restaurant's signature dish.
+The original version of the salad was invented in the 1860s by a cook of French and Belgian origin, Lucien Olivier, the chef of the Hermitage, one of Moscow's most celebrated restaurants.
+Olivier's salad quickly became immensely popular with Hermitage regulars and became the restaurant's signature dish.